mandeloats/DataCollectionTutorial/README.md

 ###Raw Data Downloads

 This is the simplest way to get data from the internet.
 If somone has been kind enough to post all of their data in a database or csv file, you can simply download it and use it locally.
 This is the most common way to obtain a dataset.
 Websites like Kaggle and Data.gov offer free, searchable, easy to download datasets.
+See https://www.kaggle.com/wiki/DataSources for more.

 ###APIs